open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/resources.md

 OTEL_RESOURCE_DETECTORS=otel_resource_env_var,otel_resource_app_env
 ```

-Since resource detectors may hit the network there is a timeout, in
+All resources detectors are protected with a timeout, in milliseconds, after
-milliseconds, that when reached will result in an empty result for that
+which they return an empty value.
+This allows for resource detectors to do
+things like hit the network without potentially hanging the entire program
-particular detector.
-The default is 5000 milliseconds and can be set with
+indefinitely.
+The default is 5000 milliseconds and can be set with environment
-environment variable `OTEL_RESOURCE_DETECTOR_TIMEOUT` or Application variable
+variable `OTEL_RESOURCE_DETECTOR_TIMEOUT` or Application variable
 `otel_resource_detector_timeout`.

 ## Adding resources with OS and Application environment variables